exercism/javascript/exercises/concept/windowing-system/.docs/instructions.md

        v          ╚════════════════════════════════════════════════════════════╝
 ```

-📣 To practice your wide range of JavaScript skills, **try to solve task 1 and 2 with prototype syntax and the remaining tasks with class syntax**.
+📣 To practice your wide range of JavaScript skills, **try to solve tasks 1 and 2 with prototype syntax and the remaining tasks with class syntax**.

-## 1. Define Size for storing the windows dimensions
+## 1. Define Size for storing the dimensions of the window

 Define a class (constructor function) named `Size`.
 It should have two fields `width` and `height` that store the window's current dimensions.